Guide To Avoiding Fraud - Part 2

 Hi,

-We are LONDON based valuable procurement concern that specialise in the purchase and shipping of CARS to our numerous customers worldwide.
+We are LONDON based valuable procurement concern that specialize in the purchase and shipping of CARS to our numerous customers worldwide.
 We have a customer interested in purchasing your car mentioned above for the sum of $10,500.00.
 We will arrange a pick up of the car once payment is confirmed by the seller.
-Please acknowledge the offer and we will instruct the buyer to have the funds remitted to your account as soon as possible.
+Please confirm the selling price and we will ensure the purchaser to have the monies remitted to your account asap.

 export director [Jude Egobia]